leecher1337/ntvdmx64/readme.txt

    The original NT4 NTVDM.
-Maybe the easiest version to build, but it doesn't have multilanguage and lacks some features like LFN This has been the default repository until Feb/2020 where development has been switches to MINNT tree.
+Maybe the easiest version to build, but it doesn't have multilanguage and lacks some features like LFN This has been the default repository until Feb/2020 where development has been switched to MINNT tree.
+   This build method therefore is DEPRECATED in favour of the MINNT build systemand will not receive any future updates!
    Please note that you need Windows XP for building.
    Build instructions in: doc\old-src.txt
  * HAXM